 There is currently no cure for HIV but scientists are working on one, and are also working on vaccines (to prevent people from getting HIV).
 It is not clear yet when these might be available and research is ongoing.

-Scientists are also working on injectables, which would mean being able to give HIV medicine through a needle.
-This could mean people living with HIV would have the option to have an injection every month/two months, rather than having to take daily tablets.
+Scientists have also been working on injectables, which mean being able to give HIV medicine through a needle.
+This means people living with HIV may have the option to have an injection every month/two months, rather than having to take daily tablets.
+Currently, injectables are only licensed for adults, but should become avaliable for children soon.

 Yes, you can have a baby if you are living with HIV, and your baby can be born without HIV.
 There are different options available to you depending on whether you have a detectable or undetectable viral load.
 With the right medical care, your baby can be born without HIV, If you are on HIV medication and you are undetectable, the chance of you transmitting HIV to your child is less than 1%.
 For more information on different situations visit this AIDSMAP page.